 Rich and decadent edible brownie batter that's safe to eat by the spoonful!
-This brownie cookie dough recipe is packed with chocolate flavor and made with only 6 main wholesome ingredients.
-Made vegan and gluten-free too!
+This edible brownie batter is packed with rich chocolate flavor comes together with only 6 simple ingredients.
+It's perfect for kids and made vegan and gluten-free too!

-You can stick this brownie batter in the fridge and snack on it by the spoonful all week (my favorite way to enjoy it).
-It also makes the perfect dip to bring to gatherings and parties - trust me, you'll shock everyone when you share the ingredients!
+You can stick this brownie batter in the refrigerator and snack on it by the spoonful all week - my favorite way to enjoy it.
+It also makes the perfect dip to bring to gatherings and parties.
+Trust me, you'll shock everyone when you share the ingredients!

-For more chocolate fun, check out my paleo brownies and fudgy double chocolate brownie cookies too!
+For more chocolate craving fun, check out my almond flour brownies and fudgy double chocolate brownie cookies too!

 Jump to: